Fall 2015 Mooov-In: Checking In

 Welcome to The University of Texas at Austin!

-We know that you have many questions and might be going through information overload as you get ready to move to UT Austin.
-Use this page as a helpful guide about how to check in, what to bring, and what to expect.
+We know that you might be going through information overload as you get ready to move to UT Austin.
+Use this page as a helpful guide about the Mooov-In process and how to check in to your residence hall room.

 This page will guide you through the Mooov-In process.
 Before you arrive, make sure you've looked at this information as well.